OctoPrint/plugins.octoprint.org/_plugins/nautilus.md

 OctoPrint simplified interface optimized for iOS devices.

-The iOS app is needed to force landscape, maintains the API key and handles the server connection.
+The iOS app will force landscape, maintain the API key and handle the server connection.

 Bonus feature: shake to refresh.

 The iOS app is available on [apple appstore](https://itunes.apple.com/us/app/id1125992543).

-As long as octoprint is available over the internet, the UI changes to full screen webcam for pure monitoring.
+As long as OctoPrint is available over the internet, the UI changes to full screen webcam for pure monitoring.

 For notifications via [Prowl](https://www.prowlapp.com/), change settings by manually editing `config.yaml` under "plugins"